alexjvr1/Manuscripts/5_SE.AdaptationMS.md

 1. Population structure

-2. Find loci that are likely to be under selection
+2. Find loci that are likely to be under selection (with EAA)

 3. Random Forest: allele frequency turnover across the environmental gradient.

+		- is there a geographic region that is particularly important?

+		- Environmental parameter that is particularly important?

 #Data